pomerium/documentation/content/docs/troubleshooting/upstream-errors.md

 - DNS records

-  **Resolution**: This error may be caused by unresolveable DNS records applied to the upstream server.
+  **Resolution**: This error may be caused by unresolvable DNS records applied to the upstream server.
 Make sure the server's DNS records are pointing to the correct IP address.

 - Failing health checks configured in Pomerium